Toi Gold Museum

 The Toi Gold Museum (土肥黄金館, Toi Kinzokukan) is a museum on the subject of gold mining in ancient and modern Japan, which is located next to the Toi gold mine in the city of Izu, Shizuoka, Japan.

+Museum

 The museum displays reconstitutions of the manufacturing process for gold during the Tokugawa period, ancient artifacts from the period, explanatory exhibitions about gold processing, and an exhibit of various gold ores from various places throughout Japan.

 The museum received some fame for housing the world's largest gold bar, weighing 250 kg, and representing a 2016 value of about 1.1 billion yen (US$9.7 million).
+It has a fineness of 99.99%.
 The bar obtained an official Guinness record certificate for "The largest manufactured pure gold bar":